 You will need to bring lunch, water and snacks.
 This is an all weather event, so please be prepared!

-Cost: $25 covers costs of National Park Fees and Administrative Costs in running the Yatra.
-The teachings are offered freely by NeLi and Pollyanna; You will have the opportunity to contribute Dana to the teachers at the end of the day.
-NeLi and Pollyanna are gifting this Dana to to TreeSisters – women seeding change where it will be used to plant trees around the world.
+The teachings during the yatra are offered freely by NeLi and Pollyanna.
+The trees you fund through your ticket choice are your Dana contribution which NeLi and Pollyanna are gifting to TreeSisters – women seeding change where it will be used to plant trees in eight different projects around the world.

 Dana is the Pali word for Generosity.
 Generosity is a practice not only of giving but also of receiving.
 Giving and being open to receiving are both acts of dana.
 Like breathing in and out connects us to the biosphere, in giving dana and receiving teachings, we find ourselves involved in a 2500 year old tradition exploring what it means to be in community.
 For more about Dana